-What is a Cash Receipt?
+What Is A Cash Receipt?

-Format of Cash Receipt
+Cash Receipt Explained

 - The date on which the transaction happened